 52. Keep on top of Instagram trends - Instagram is constantly developing new and innovative ways to engage on this application.
 Keep learning to stay knowledgeable about the coolest ways to connect.

-So there you have it, 52 tips to get you better connected to your market on Instagram.
+So there you have it, 52 tips to find out how to use Instagram and get you better connected to your market.
 Try them out, and see how authentically successful your visual mobile marketing can be.

 To keep learning about Instagram marketing, check out these additional resources: